 For example, if the inflation rate is 2%, then the price of a basket of goods and services that cost $100 today will cost $102 in one year.

-Inflation is commonly understood as a situation of the substantial and rapid general increase in the level of prices and consequent deterioration in the value of money over a period of time.
-It refers to the average rise in the general level of prices and fall in the value of money.
+Inflation is commonly understood as a situation of substantial and rapid general increases in the level of prices and consequent deterioration in the value of money over a period of time.
+It refers to the average rise in the general level of prices and the fall in the value of money.

-Prof. Crowther defines inflation as “a state in which the value of money is falling i.e. Prices are rising”.
-Prof. Samuelson puts it thus, “inflation occurs when the general level of prices and the cost is rising”.
+Prof. Crowther defines inflation as “a state in which the value of money is falling, i.e., prices are rising.”.
+Prof. Samuelson puts it thus: “Inflation occurs when the general level of prices and costs is rising.”

 What are the types of inflation?